 Life as I knew it ended when my fiancé died of cancer in June of 2018.
 But this isn’t a woe-as-me-tale.
 Far from it.

-Following a promise I made to Jeff to take full advantage of my time here on this planet, I quit my job and set out to fulfill a dream to travel the world and write for a living.
+Following a promise I made to Jeff to take full advantage of my time here on this planet, I quit my job and set out to fulfill a dream to travel the world and to write for a living.

-When I first met my late partner – long before we moved into our apartment down the street from Chicago’s Northwestern Hospital where he would be close to his cancer treatments – he kept his books stacked on the floor of his bedroom.
+When I first met Jeff – before we moved into an apartment down the street from Chicago’s Northwestern Hospital where he would be close to his cancer treatments – he kept his books in towering stacks on the floor of his bedroom.

 I was equal parts horrified at the storage system and impressed by the vast collection.
 His stacks of books were nearly as tall as me!

 Even the windowsill in his bathroom strained beneath heaps of paperbacks.
-His home was like one of those dusty used bookshops where you wander through with delight but never buy anything – because you can’t find anything.
+His home was like one of those dusty used bookshops that you wander through with delight but never buy anything – because you can’t find anything.

 Much like the owner of a used bookstore, Jeff could find a title in an instant.
 He could also quote from most of the books in his stacks (and, seemingly, from every movie ever made!)